Please click on the link below for a simple summary of instructions on:

 If you schedule us to help with your Sign-Up weekend, we lead your important coordinators organizational meeting.
 Arrangements can sometimes be made for us to lead your meeting via Skype.
 If you want to lead it yourself, you can contact us for more information.

-In advance of the sign-up weekend, please reserve the parish hall or a meeting room in the parish (with Wifi Internet access if possible please) and Coordinators Organizational Meeting, for right after your Sign-Up weekend, usually on the Sunday or Monday evening at 7pm.
+In advance of the sign-up weekend, please reserve the parish hall or a meeting room in the parish (with Wifi Internet access if possible please) for the Coordinators Organizational Meeting, right after your Sign-Up weekend, usually on the Sunday or Monday evening at 7pm.

 Everyone who has been pre-selected by the pastor and those who note on the Invitation that they would like to help coordinate the adoration will be invited to this meeting.
 They can be invited in the sign-up homily or testimony, in an advance bulletin announcement and with a reminder call by phone on Sunday afternoon.
 There could be around 24-30 people at this meeting.
 If fewer than that checked off on the Invitation that they would like to be coordinators, then when the Division Leaders make their calls to schedule the adorers, the adorers can be asked if they would like or be willing to join your coordinating team to be an Hourly Captain.